-Recent missions have yielded important new results.
 Data from the JAXA SELENE and NASA LRO missions have resulted in discoveries of "skylights" or "pits" in mare basalts (Figure 5.1) that have been interpreted as breached lava tubes (Haruyama et al., 2009a; Robinson et al., 2012; Wagner and Robinson, 2014), and the walls of these pits provide new information about mare basalt emplacement as a series of thin flows.
 Such pits provide a site in which a stratigraphic sampling of mare basalt lava flows could occur (along with paleoregolith; Goal 7a).
-Similarly, LRO observations demonstrated that basaltic volcanism produced a variety of morphologies on the Moon, such as the low shields and spatter cones of the Marius Hills (Lawrence et al., 2013).